Cardano vs. Polkadot: Which ‘Ethereum Killer’ to Look Into?

 At its basics, Cardano is the equivalent of Ethereum 2.0.
 While the Ethereum engineers still need to integrate the changes that the 2.0 update involved, with many problematic issues arising underway, Cardano already has it all.
 Thus, while Ethereum is dramatically non-scalable and suffers considerable challenges related to the increasing load, Cardano can make blockchain work in a fundamentally different way powered by the two-layer architecture.

 Both blockchain options are good enough to use as third-generation blockchain solutions.
-Cardano is better in terms of infrastructure, offering a two-layer design, while Polkadot provides developer-friendly ecosystem design and development opportunities.
+Cardano blockchain is better in terms of infrastructure, offering a two-layer design, while Polkadot provides developer-friendly ecosystem design and development opportunities.
 Still, both of them are too new to say much about their sustainability and increased demand tolerance.

 As a rule, Cardano and Polkadot are compared based on their mission and the underlying philosophy, technical architecture, blockchain specifications, and the community following.
 Experts also compare their ecosystems and evaluate the tokenomics behind both (i.e., what coins enjoy higher popularity, give users better APY terms, and suffer from lower inflation rates).
 You should also take into account the ease of blockchain product development on each of the platforms.